membraneframework/membrane_demo/README.md

 This repository contains two demos that can help understanding how to use Membrane Framework.

+## Prerequisites

+1. Make sure you have Elixir installed on your machine.
+See: https://elixir-lang.org/install.html
+1. Fetch the required dependencies by running `mix deps.get`

 ## First Pipeline Demo

 ### How to run